andrewheekin/geonotes.io/README.md

 GeoNotes.io is the open source platform for community-contributed Street View notes to sharpen your GeoGuessr game.
 Built with Next.js on [Vercel](http://vercel.com/) and [Supabase](https://supabase.com/).

+## Contributing
+GeoNotes is open source and contributions are welcome!

 ## Google Street View and Maps Notes